When to Travel to South Korea: Weather Breakdown by Month & Season

 April

-Where to go in April: With the cherry blossoms out in early April and the milder weather, much of Korea is at your disposal.
+With the cherry blossoms out in early April and the milder weather, I think much of Korea is at your disposal.
 Several cherry blossom festivals pop up throughout the country.
-The most popular include the Jeju Cherry Blossom Festival and the Jinhae Gunhangje Festival, the biggest in the country.
+The most popular I’ve heard about include the Jeju Cherry Blossom Festival and the Jinhae Gunhangje Festival, the biggest in the country.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall